Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Introduction

 To address this, we propose an information-theoretic framework that characterizes MLLM performance under distribution shifts with theoretical rigor and practical interpretability.
-Our framework is well-suited for analyzing instruction-tuned models, which effectively maximizes the lower bound of mutual information between input query and response.
-Under this framework, we introduce \emph{effective mutual information} (EMI) as a principled measurement for evaluating the relevance between an input query and model response.
-Intuitively, EMI is expected to be higher when a test input query originates from the in-distribution (ID) data similar to those used during instruction tuning, compared to when the input comes from out-of-distribution (OOD).
+Our framework is well-suited for analyzing instruction-tuned models, wherein the purpose of learning is naturally connected to the mutual information between the input query and response.
+In this framework, we introduce \emph{effective mutual information} (EMI) as a principled measure to access the relevance between an input query and model response.
+Intuitively, EMI is expected to be higher when a test input query originates from the in-distribution (ID) data, similar to those used during instruction tuning, compared to when the input comes from out-of-distribution (OOD).
 To quantify this performance gap, we compute the difference in EMI between ID and OOD and derive an upper bound for this difference, expressed in terms of distributional discrepancies in input and output spaces (see Theorem~\ref{thm:emid_bound_simple} and~\ref{thm:emid_bound}).
 By grounding the measure in information theory, we provide the first theoretical framework to analyze and understand the impact of distribution shifts on MLLM performance.

 Beyond the theoretical rigor, we further show that our framework holds practical value.
-In particular, we demonstrate that EMI is closely related to the widely used empirical evaluation metric for MLLMs, win rate~\cite{ouyang2022training} with an LLM judge~\cite{zheng2023judging}.
-The win rate commonly relies on external judge models such as GPT-4, thus it lacks mathematical guarantees due to the black-box nature of these evaluators.
-In contrast, EMI provides an \emph{theory-grounded measurement} of the relevance between input queries and the output responses of the MLLM being evaluated, offering a principled metric for assessing performance under distribution shifts.
+In particular, we demonstrate that EMI is closely related to a widely used empirical metric for MLLMs, relative preference score under the LLM-as-a-judge paradigm~\cite{zheng2023judging}.
+The relative preference score commonly relies on an external judge model, e.g., GPT-4o~\cite{hurst2024gpt}, thus it lacks mathematical guarantees due to the black-box nature of these models.
+In contrast, EMI provides an \emph{theory-grounded measurement} of the relevance between input queries and output responses of the MLLM being evaluated, offering a fundamental basis for assessing the MLLM's performance gap under shifts.